CPequeno/Time-Series/Wold-Decomposition.md

 ```

-The results are striking.
+The results are stunning.
 When the DGP is known, the variance of the errors is 0.97, while the variances of the residuals for the AR(10) model and Wold's decomposition are 1.52 and 1.50, respectively.
 Notably, Wold's decomposition performs exceptionally well.
-However, this is not the end of the story.

 ```julia